Quick start for JBrowse desktop

 JBrowse Desktop start screen

-The left hand panel, with "Launch new session" can quickly launch a new session using either your own custom genome (which you can load using an indexed FASTA or a twobit file).
-Also on the left hand panel is the "Quickstart list".
-Users can click the checkbox next to e.g. hg38 and hit Go.
+On the left hand panel, "Launch new session" can launch a new session using either your own custom genome (which you can load using an indexed FASTA or a twobit file via open sequence file) or a pre-loaded genome via the "Quickstart list".

 On the right hand panel is the "Recently opened sessions".
-This includes sessions that you have specifically saved, and sessions that were autosaved (e.g. ones that you didn't explicitly use "Save as" on).
-You can re-open your sessions by clicking on the link.
+This includes sessions that you have explicitly saved, and sessions that were autosaved (i.e. ones that you didn't explicitly use "Save as" on).
+You can re-open your sessions by clicking on the session name.

 Special features on the start screen